Logo

 • knowledge of the tastes and interests of the OLT audience, and of the success of previous productions

-• ability to assess play for audiences, and within the capabilities of OLT cast and crew
+• ability to assess scripts for audience appeal and OLT cast and crew capability

 ORIENTATION/TRAINING